nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 7.5.3 Execution of macros

 Here we detail what exactly happens in each macro's `toCommandExecutable` object.
-Throughout this section, we will use the following macro as an example: `macro test a;add -n \a breakfast 200`.
+Throughout this section, we will use the following macro as an example: `macro test a;add -n \a breakfast -c 200`.

 1. Parameters supplied by the user are substituted into the macro's lines using regular expressions.
-For the example if the user enters `test -a rice`, `rice` will be substituted into the `\a` part of `add -n \a breakfast 200` to obtain `add -n rice breakfast 200`;
+For the example if the user enters `test -a rice`, `rice` will be substituted into the `\a` part of `add -n \a breakfast -c 200` to obtain `add -n rice breakfast -c 200`;
 2. Pass the list of strings to a new instance of `PrimitiveCommandParser` to get a list of `Command`s.
 If a `ParseException` occurs, we recast it as a `CommandException` and re-throw it.
 3. Execute all these `Command`s in sequence, and return a new `CommandResult` created from concatenating the respective `CommandResults` returned by the `Command`s.
 If a `CommandException` occurs in this sequence, that exception is thrown with the added message listing the commands that have executed successfully, and commands that have yet to be executed.